Medically reviewed by

 - MSLT: Multiple Sleep Latency Test, which is conducted multiple times during the day to measure how long it takes you to fall asleep to rule out narcolepsy

 Treatments for hypersomnia directly depend upon its cause.
-If it is primary hypersomnia, the doctor may treat it with drugs used for narcolepsy.
-These might include amphetamine, methylphenidate, and modafinil.
+If it is primary hypersomnia, the doctor may treat it with drugs used for narcolepsy, including amphetamine, methylphenidate, modafinil, and amordafinil.
 The doctor might also use anti-depressants and supportive therapy to treat hypersomnia, depending on their condition.

-Be it primary or secondary, supportive, and therapeutic therapies play a significant role in correcting hypersomnia.
+Be it primary or secondary hypersomnia, diagnosis and therapy play a significant role in correcting hypersomnia.
 One might be asked to follow a healthy sleep hygiene regimen, which includes:

 - A Regimented Sleep and Wake Schedule